-But in terms of urban population density (see Figure 6.3) Thiruvananthapuram ranked the top (3068 per a square KM), which is followed by the districts like Kollam (2852 per a square KM), Ernakulum (2415 per a square KM) and Kozhikode (2195 per a square KM) etc. This is mainly because a few large cities and towns are in these districts.
+But in terms of urban population density (see Figure 6.3) Thiruvananthapuram ranked the top (3068 per a square KM), which is followed by the districts like Kollam (2852 per a square KM), Ernakulum (2415 per a square KM) and Kozhikode (2195 per a square KM) etc. This is mainly because of the fact that a number of large cities and towns are located in these districts.